ChilliCream/graphql-platform/website/src/docs/bananacakepop/v2/apis/client-registry.md

 The schema and client registries work hand-in-hand to ensure the smooth functioning of your API.
 As you make changes to your schema, the schema registry helps manage these changes, preventing inadvertent breaking changes and preserving a history of your schemas.
 As you validate, upload, and publish new schemas, the client registry ensures that your clients remain compatible with these changes.

-As you release new versions of your clients, the client registry helps manage these versions and the query documents associated with them.
+As you release new versions of your clients, the client registry helps manage these versions and the operation documents associated with them.
 By working together, the schema and client registries help maintain the integrity of your API and the services that rely on it, ensuring that they can evolve together without breaking.

 ## Understanding the Flow